Department: Surgery

 Advertising Ends On: Applications are being accepted for consideration; however, the position may be filled at any time.

-The Department of Surgery, Division of Transplantation and Hepatobiliary Surgery and the Organ Transplant Center at the University of Iowa Health Care is seeking a surgeon for a faculty position in Abdominal Solid Organ Transplantation and Hepatobiliary Surgery.
-Appointment can be at the Assistant, Associate or Full Professor level in either the tenure or clinical track depending on experience and qualifications.
-The ideal candidate will become the Surgical Director of the Kidney and Pancreas Transplant Programs as well as the Director of the Kidney Living Donor program.
-Opportunity to participate in liver transplantation, hepatobiliary and pediatric transplant surgery exists depending on experience and training.
+The Department of Surgery, Division of Transplantation and the Organ Transplant Center at the University of Iowa Health Care is seeking an abdominal transplant surgeon for the positions of Director of the Iowa Health Care Organ Transplant Center and Director, Division of Transplant Surgery in the Department of Surgery.
+Appointment rank must be at the Associate or Full Professor level in either the tenure or clinical track consistent with clinical experience and research interest.
+The ideal candidate will have expertise in liver transplant surgery as well as leadership experience.

-University of Iowa Health Care has supported a UNOS approved solid organ transplant program for over 40 years and the UIHC Organ Transplant Center is recognized as a regional and national Center of Excellence ( www.UIHealthcare.org/transplant ).
-University of Iowa Health Care represents the integrated health care enterprise of the University of Iowa, which includes the UI Hospitals and Clinics, UI Stead Family Children’s Hospital, UI Roy J. and Lucille A. Carver College of Medicine, and UI Physicians.
+University of Iowa Health Care has supported a UNOS approved solid organ transplant program for over 40 years and the Iowa Health Care Organ Transplant Center (OTC) is recognized as a regional and national Center of Excellence ( www.UIHealthcare.org/transplant ).
+The OTC is a multi-disciplinary, cross-institutional collaboration between the University of Iowa Hospitals and Clinics, University of Iowa Physicians practice group, and the Carver College of Medicine (and between Departments within the CCOM) designed to manage patients across the arc of their care, in a single locus, to best align the goals and missions of these stakeholders by putting the patient in the center of its focus.
+The Director of the OTC leads a dedicated team of more than 70 professionals dedicated to the care of kidney, liver and pancreas transplant and advanced, complex hepato-biliary surgery patients.
+The Division Director in the Department of Surgery leads 4 additional solid organ transplant surgeons and is responsible for the academic, administrative, financial, quality and operational aspects of the division under the auspices of the Chair of Surgery.
+Iowa Health Care represents the integrated health care enterprise of the University of Iowa, which includes the UI Hospitals and Clinics, UI Stead Family Children’s Hospital, UI Roy J. and Lucille A. Carver College of Medicine, and UI Physicians.
 As one of the nation’s leading academic medical centers and the state’s only comprehensive academic medical center, University of Iowa Health Care is committed to excellence in medical education, research and patient care and service.
 To learn more, visit our website at https://www.uihealthcare.org/

-University of Iowa Health Care offers a competitive salary and outstanding benefits package.
 Successful candidates will be required to self-disclose any misconduct history or pending research misconduct investigation including but not limited to sexual misconduct in prior employment and provide a related release and will be subject to a criminal background and credential check.

-The University of Iowa is an equal opportunity/affirmative action employer.
-All qualified applicants are encouraged to apply and will receive consideration for employment free from discrimination on the basis of race, creed, color, religion, national origin, age, sex, pregnancy (including childbirth and related conditions), disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, or associational preferences.
+The University of Iowa is an equal opportunity employer.
+All qualified applicants are encouraged to apply and will receive consideration for employment free from discrimination on the basis of race, creed, color, religion, national origin, age, sex, pregnancy (including childbirth and related conditions), disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, or associational preferences.

 Applicant Credentials are Subject to Verification